ngshaohui/pyclara/lambdas.md

   pass
 ```

-There's a way to compress it into a line, also known as the ternery operator:
+There's a way to compress the `if` statement into a line, also known as the ternery operator:

 ```python
 "foo" if x is "foobar" else "bar"